ayanamayes/COLORBLOK/README.md

 This theme is a work in progress.

 TODO's include:
-1. Widgetizing Posts and Pages
-2. Modify customizer layout with sub-panels
+1. Modify customizer layout with sub-panels

 Getting Started